jashan-s1/Team5/docs/spec.md

 **Catalogue Management:**
 1. Add, edit, and delete books and other library items.
-2. Barcode generation and management for physical items.
+2. Copy management (tracking multiple copies of the same book).
 3. Categorization and classification of items by genre, author, subject, etc.
-4. ISBN lookup to fetch book details automatically.
-5. Copy management (tracking multiple copies of the same book).

 **Inventory Management:**
 1. Track and manage the library's physical inventory.